The Complete Sushi Guide: History, Etiquette and Sushi Making Classes in Japan

 Learning how to make sushi is a fun experience and a popular activity to do in Japan.
 Besides eating some fresh sushi and learning more about it, it is something that can be done all year round: there is always fresh fish!

-How about taking a sushi-making class in Japan and learning from the best?
+How about taking a sushi-making workshop in Japan and learning from the best?
 There are many different options, with different prices at different places.
 We will list some that we think are good value for money and worth your time!

 Tokyo – Tsukiji Fish Market & Sushi Making